SSWConsulting/SSW.Rules.Content/rules/architectural-decision-records/rule.md

 guid: a131455c-96db-4c0d-829c-20a506c1bcc8
 ---

-Architectural Decision Records (ADRs) are lightweight documents use to record important decisions in your project.
-They do not necessarily have to be related to architecture, but could be any important decision made by the team.
+Architectural Decision Records (ADRs) are lightweight documents use to record important decisions in your project, and the reasons behind them.

+These records aren't limited to architectural choices but can encompass any crucial decision made by the team, making ADRs versatile as "Architecture/Any Decision Records".

 <!--endintro-->

-## What is an ADR?

-An ADR is a “Architecture/Any Decision Record”.
-It's a lightweight structured document that captures an important architectural decision made along with its context.
-It is a way to document the decisions that have been made in a project, and the reasons behind them.

-Typically, this is the data you will include:
+Typically, this is the data it will have:

 * Title
 * Deciders